 Of course, inflation isn’t the only reason it can be prudent to own precious metals.
 Gold and silver prices have demonstrated the capacity to rise throughout a variety of economically and geopolitically adverse conditions – to say nothing of metals’ impressive performance as long-term assets.
 For example, since the start of the millennium, gold has appreciated nearly 560% – more than the total return of the S&P 500 over the same period.

 There’s a good deal of speculation as to the future course of interest rates through next year.
 The Federal Reserve certainly seems ready to assume a firm tightening posture.
 Whether they actually follow through with higher interest rates, however, remains most uncertain given the clear risk to asset prices.
-But there’s no reason to leave your portfolio unprepared regardless of what happens.
-Call Augusta today.

 We have thousands of satisfied customers.
 Please give us the opportunity to make you one of them.